-My wide-ranging experience of teaching across diverse learning abilities, combined with my research into art and design pedagogies led to my involvement as educational researcher and practitioner in inspiring projects such as the European Academy of Participation, a partnership that brings together ten organisations from across Europe – from higher education, the arts and culture – all of whom aspire to make a contribution to a more inclusive Europe, in which people live together in mutual respect of their differences.
+My wide-ranging experience of teaching across diverse learning abilities, combined with my research into art and design pedagogies led to my involvement as an educational researcher and practitioner in inspiring projects such as the European Academy of Participation, a partnership that brought together ten organisations from across Europe – from higher education, the arts and culture – all of whom aspire to make a contribution to a more inclusive Europe, in which people live together in mutual respect of their differences.

 I have been committed to creative, collaborative, inclusive and student-centred approaches to teaching since sharing my knowledge and experience of working as a photographer in industry and advertisement with undergraduates on Photography degrees in the UK in the 1990’s.
 Since then, I have contributed to educational provision at several institutions at various levels, including HE, FE, and the community sector, as well as across disciplinary divides.
 I have long been an advocate for staff and students to co-create curricula and develop educational models which provide fora for students to explore collaborative working practices across disciplines within the arts, the creative industries, and beyond.
 This form of participation is one of my research interests, along with the creative process, collective learning, interdisciplinarity, learning environments and intercultural exchange.